stinkytroll/tech264-cloud-linux/azure/azure_notes.md

    -  Under **Subnets**, click `+ Add subnet` to create a private subnet for the VNet (e.g., a private subnet `10.0.3.0/24` (256 addresses)).

 4. **Configure Security:**
-   - Go to the "Security" tab to enable any specific security features.
+   - Go to the "Security" tab to enable any specific security features (We do not need to write anything in our case).

 5. ***Tags:**
    - Name : Owner